pyrou/traefik.me/README.md

 When your computer looks up a traefik.me domain, the traefik.me DNS server extracts the IP address from the domain and sends it back in the response.

-## HTTPS support!

-Thanks to Let's encrypt, a wildcard certificate is available for *.traefik.me.
-Just grab the files on traefik.me.
-As wildcard certificates are only valid for one level depth subdomains, use the dashed-form subdomain instead of dots.
-Certificates are regenerated every 60 days.

 ## Ok but why "traefik"?
 The name comes from [traefik.io](http://traefik.io), that is an open-source reverse proxy and load balancer.
 Used in conjonction with docker, it becomes very handy for local web